michaeljhopkins/SlackAgainstHumanity/README.md

  * Tie the `@user++` message at the end of the round into the [Hubot-PlusPlus](https://github.com/ajacksified/hubot-plusplus) script
  * Remove or build in, dependancy of maknz/flash, instead of trusting it's already implemented
  * Add configuration for which room to play SAH in instead of assuming `#cards`
+ * Automate controllers and routes so the user doesn't need to interfere

 # License